-The Montgomery Housing Alliance is a coalition of organizations focused on increasing
+The Montgomery Housing Alliance is a coalition of organizations

-the rate of preservation and development of affordable housing in Montgomery County.
+the rate of preservation and development of affordable housing

 We advocate for County and State policies that increase resources for preservation and development, in order to ensure that Montgomery County residents with low incomes and moderate (those households earning at or below 80% of the area median income) have access to affordable homes.